 Even while defining their target customer and specialty service, Pristine Cleaning has made over $300,000 in two years of business.
 Sometimes it pays to say no!

+Carry on!
 Being an entrepreneur is equal parts amazing and challenging (and some days the balance tips in either direction).

 That's why we have resources on how reputation marketing can bring you more sales or how to become the most trusted company in your service area.
 If the basics are where you're at, here's how to start your own cleaning business with no money.
 For more, check out our blog.